They say…

 Website: mikkeller.dk

 Mikkel brews a huge range of beers including in more sessionable styles, but he’s best known for the big strong stuff, often inspired by Belgian or historic British models.
-Much of the beer is made at the reliable brewery in Lochristi, Belgium, many a would-be brewing warrior’s facility of choice for progressing domestic experimentation to the commercial level.
+Much of the beer is made at the reliable brewery in Lochristi, Belgium, many a would-be warrior’s facility of choice for progressing domestic experimentation to the commercial level.

 Big Bad Worse Barley Wine, a stronger successor to the earlier Big Bad Barley Wine, is one of the best Mikkeller beers I’ve tasted yet.
 It’s brewed from pilsner and caramunich barley malt, with added candy sugar, and a blend of Nugget, Cascade and Centennial hops.